Your scalp probably isn’t high on your list of beauty priorities because it’s hidden away beneath your hair.

 You could ask your hairdresser next time you’re in their chair if you’re unsure.

-- Dry scalps –the best shampoo for dry, itchy scalp is a nourishing formula which helps to relieve dandruff.
-Try the Jason Dandruff Relief Shampoo
+- The best shampoo for dry, itchy scalp is a nourishing formula that helps to relieve dandruff.
+Try the Jason Dandruff Relief Shampoo.

 Conditioners shouldn’t be applied to the scalp.
 Instead of giving you shiny, soft hair, you’re more likely to overload your scalp with heavy products and cause the hair at the scalp (where it’s newest and naturally most soft) to become lank and oily.

-Keep conditioners for the ends of your hair, where the hair is oldest and driest.
+Keep conditioners for the ends of your hair, where hair is oldest and driest.

 Moisturise your scalp with a scalp serum, scalp cream or scalp oil.
 Some formulas are designed to be washed out and others are supposed to be applied to towel-dried hair and left in, so check the label.